Best Practices for Accepting Card Payments

 All Square merchants have a per transaction limit of £25,000.

-Merchants in the UK are responsible for adhering to all regulations regarding imposing a surcharge on consumers when a card is used for payment.
-Learn more about applying a surcharge with Square.
+Merchants in the UK are responsible for adhering to all regulations regarding imposing a service charge on consumers when a card is used for payment.

 Add your contact information